 Will it be home or abroad for a holiday this year?
-Frankly, who knows!
-But, if you’ve got money to invest, then buying a holiday let could be a good investment.
-Property prices in holiday hotspots have rocketed recently, but there are potential pitfalls to be aware of.
+As an alternative, if you’ve got money to invest, then buying a holiday let could be a good investment.
+Property prices in holiday hotspots have increased significantly in recent times, but there are potential pitfalls to be aware of.
 We outline the financial benefits and the tax implications of buying a holiday let.

 Why is now a good time to invest?

-With foreign travel still off the cards for many of us, the boom for UK travel continues.
 Holiday Cottage company, Sykes, stated that new owner enquiries were up 80 per cent when UK travel resumed in summer 2020.
-And summer 2021 is seeing a similar boom.
+And summer 2021 saw a similar boom.